nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/Lesson_3/readme.md

 ### Sharing Controlled Research

-As we’ve previously shown, different kinds of intellectual property are released using different formal structures.
+As we've previously shown, different kinds of intellectual property are released using different formal structures.
 For example, text and media products are released under copyright and software is released under a license.

 It is important to check with specialist communities when preparing your research plan.
 Methods for sharing results may follow different standards of practice or may require a special data format for distribution or submission to common repositories.